EBAC-aluno/modulo42/README.md

 > [!NOTE]
 > The default port is `0`, allowing the application to pick up any random available one.

-The gateway and discovery server use ports `8083` and `8090`, respectively, but you can change these values if they are already in use by modifying the `application.yaml` file in the root of these folders.
+The gateway and discovery server use ports `8083` and `8090`, respectively, but you can change these values if they are already in use by modifying the `application.yaml` file in the root of these folders related with.

 > [!IMPORTANT]
 > The discovery server must be started first, followed by the customer, product, and gateway services, without any particular order.